 To torte and cover a 9″ round cake with dark chocolate ganache

 1.75 kg dark chocolate

 To torte and cover a 9″ round cake with white chocolate ganache

 If you prefer a really soft filling for your cakes then just whip ½ cup cream and add 2 tbsp of the Ganache and whip a little more.
 This makes a delicious and easy chocolate mousse.

-Step 1: Make the Ganache: (Same method for white and dark chocolate ganache).
-Heat the cream until it just starts to bubble, pour over chocolate (which you have blitzed in the food processor to coffee granules size) and let it sit for about a minute to melt.
+Step 1: Make the Ganache: Heat the cream until it just starts to bubble, pour over chocolate (which you have blitzed in the food processor to coffee granules size) and let it sit for about a minute to melt.
 Use a hand whisk to blend it all together then set aside to cool.

 Your ganache at this point will be thin.
-You will have to let it set overnight until it thickens to a slightly thicker peanut butter consistency.
-Since I don’t have the patience to wait, I just let it cool to room temperature and then pop it in the fridge (don’t cover because you might get condensation).
+You will have to pop it in the fridge until it thickens to a slightly thicker peanut butter consistency (don’t cover because you might get condensation).
 It would usually set in the fridge in about an hour or two.
 If it sets too hard, just microwave it in 10 second intervals (keep mixing it whenever you take it out).

 Cutting cake into layers.
 Keep original layer of greaseproof paper on as long as possible to keep cake intact add a board or metal base to the top of the cake when cutting as you may accidentally put pressure on the top of the cake when cutting and dent your nice flat top.

 Cut out a circle of non slip matting